 The prevalence of household food insecurity differs markedly by Indigenous status and racial/cultural group.
 The highest rates of food insecurity are found among households where the respondent identified as Indigenous or Black.1

-Most food-secure households are in the workforce.
+Most food-insecure households are in the workforce.
 65% reported their main source of income as wages or salaries from employment.1 Simply having a job is not enough; low-waged jobs and precarious work means people in the workforce often don’t have enough income to be food-secure.3

 Data Source: Statistics Canada, Canadian Community Health Survey (CCHS), 2017-18